gparuthi/ipython_notebook_goodies/README.md

 Make a table of contents for your notebook.
 Uses headings (e.g. H1, H2, etc.) to build TOC, and provides anchors (added where needed).

+Updated to make an always on top, resizeable TOC.

 **Usage:** Include the following at the top of your notebook:

 - Add a cell with the following: